Parks - Alphabetical

 1400 S. Sheridan Ave.

-Adjacent to Franklin Elementary, this 20 acre park will soon have a sprayground, trails and walkways, plaza space and picnic shelter.
+Adjacent to Franklin Elementary, this newly renovated 20 acre park has a sprayground, trails and walkways, plaza space and picnic shelter.

 1201 S. Puget Sound Ave.